 · The Brunswick Line (CSX) runs from Martinsburg, WV through Harper’s Ferry and Brunswick to DC.

-· A new service is about to commence operation, on the old B&O (CSX) branch from Frederick, MD to CSX’s (B&O) Old Main Line.
-The train will travel from Frederick to the Old Main Line on a newly rebuilt track, run over the Old Main Line to Point of Rocks, then swing around one leg of a wye track to continue it’s trip on the Metropolitan Sub to DC.
+· A new service is on the old B&O (CSX) branch from Frederick, MD to CSX’s (B&O) Old Main Line.
+The train travels from Frederick to the Old Main Line on a newly rebuilt track, run over the Old Main Line to Point of Rocks, then swing around one leg of a wye track to continue it’s trip on the Metropolitan Sub to DC.

 Commuter trains have been running between Baltimore and Washington for many years.
 After the formation of Amtrak, the Penn Central continued commuter trains for a while, I believe under state subsidy.
 Same thing on the B&O (later Chessie System).
 The equipment was pretty ragged on both lines, and at one point B&O was leasing cars.
 The State of Maryland became involved slowly, first with simple subsidies, then purchasing equipment, and finally taking over every aspect of the service except for actual operation of the trains.
 It was announced within the last year or so that MARC will build it’s own maintenance facility in Baltimore (now it uses CSX’s Riverside facility and Amtrak’s Ivy City) soon.
 My guess is it will then hire it’s own people to maintain the equipment, at least in Baltimore.
 Chances are that MARC will still service some of it’s equipment in DC.
 There is also a storage yard and light maintenance facility for MARC equipment in Brunswick, MD.